graphql/graphql.github.io/site/learn/Learn-Execution.md

 At the top level of every GraphQL server is a type that represents all of the possible entry points into the GraphQL API, it's often called the *Root* type or the *Query* type.

 In this example, our Query type provides a field called `human` which accepts the argument `id`.
 The resolver function for this field likely accesses a database and then constructs and returns a `Human` object.

+Notice that you can also return extra properties that are not part of the instance `Human`, so deeper resolvers in your query resolution tree could take these extra data and use it to help resolve nested information (see **Providing extra data in a resolver** section).

 ```js
 Query: {